 Another "Orsino" that made his name known in public life is Orsino Ellick Jones, who, as luck would have it, was a lifelong resident of my home county of Chautauqua, New York.
 A distinguished local figure who gained notoriety through business, civic affairs and philanthropy, Jones's political claim-to-fame rest on his service as a Republican Presidential Elector for New York in 1880.

-As a young man in Jamestown Orsino Jones became active in the village's volunteer fire department, eventually serving as its chief by the 1870s had established his name in the Jamestown business community, dabbling in real estate, serving as President of the Jamestown Cane Seat Chair Company in 1872, and later was an incorporator of the Chautauqua Lake Railway and director of the Jamestown Street Railway Company.
-Active in Republican Party circles in the Western New York vicinity, Jones was a member of the Republican State Committee for a number of years and in 1880 served as a Presidential Elector for New York.
+As a young man in Jamestown Orsino Jones became active in the village's volunteer fire department, eventually serving as its chief.
+By the 1870s he had established his name in Jamestown's business community, serving as President of the Jamestown Cane Seat Chair Company in 1872, being a founder of the Chautauqua Lake Railway and was a director of the Jamestown Street Railway Company.
+Active in Republican Party circles in the Western New York area, Jones was a member of the Republican State Committee for a number of years and in 1880 served as a Presidential Elector for New York.
 Described as being of the "Stalwart faction" of the Republican Party, Jones is mentioned in Volume 13 of the 1891 Chautauquan as being:

 "Prominent in party politics.
 His hand was in every public movement of the city of Jamestown and the county of Chautauqua.
 He was a hail-fellow-well-met-among men on 'Change, in social life and political movements.
 He was a Stalwart of the Stalwarts.
 He was General Grant's friend, wether he was coming to a Sunday school Assembly or camp meeting or to preside over the nation."